-I think we can all agree a healthy economy is a good problem to have.
-That said, it does present hiring challenges with everyone drawing from the same limited pool of candidates.
-This leaves an organization seeking growth with three possible options:
+A healthy economy is a good problem to have, but it also presents some hiring challenges.
+Because when everyone is drawing from the same limited pool of candidates, you’re left with three possible options:

-- Persuade someone who’s not looking for employment to stop what they’re doing and get into the market — perhaps an active student, retiree, or stay-at-home parent.
+- Persuade someone who’s not looking for employment – perhaps an active student, retiree, or stay-at-home parent – to stop what they’re doing and get into the market.

 - Convince someone with a steady job to leave their organization for a better opportunity.

-Option three is the most popular one, of course.
+Obviously, option three is the most popular one.
 But don’t be too smug about snagging a key player from a competitor.
-Because while you were out hunting down that great hire, your competitors’ headhunters were doing the same thing to your organization.
+Because while you were out hunting down that great hire, they were out there doing the same thing to your organization.

-The labor market is heating up, so how do you make sure you’re not losing experienced employees faster than you are able to attract new ones?
-If you don’t want to be fighting the war for talent on two fronts at once, you need both a good defense and a strong offense.
+So, how do you make sure you’re not losing experienced employees faster than you’re able to attract new ones?
+If you don’t want to fight the war for talent on two fronts at once, you need both a good defense and a strong offense.

-In other words, now is the time to make sure your culture is in great shape so you can improve employee retention and reduce employee turnover.
+In other words, now’s the time to make sure your culture is in great shape so you can improve employee retention and reduce employee turnover.
 Top Workplaces already do.

-Top Workplaces prevent employee turnover through the strength of their culture, a positive workplace experience, and external recognition as an employer-of-choice winner.
-Here’s what our data shows.
+Top Workplaces prevent employee turnover through the strength of their culture, a positive workplace experience, and external recognition as an employer-of-choice.
+Here’s what our data shows:

-More than half — 56 percent — of employees at average organizations admit they’ve searched for a better job in the past month.
+Almost half – 44 percent – of employees at typical organizations admit they’ve searched for a better job in the past month.
 But it’s a different story for employees at Top Workplaces.
 Only 36 percent have recently considered a new opportunity.
-And at the top decile of Top Workplaces?
+And what about the highest-ranking Top Workplaces?
 Just 14 percent report searching for a new job.
 Needless to say, Top Workplaces excel at employee retention.

-What senior leaders should do is focus on workplace culture, striving to create the kind of environment that attracts, retains, and develops the talent needed to ensure success.
+Focus on workplace culture.
+Strive to create the kind of environment that attracts, retains, and develops the talent needed to ensure success.
 This is the type of workplace employees become engaged with.

 So, what are employees looking for?
-After 12 years of exploring different drivers that lead to higher engagement, we’ve identified the 15 culture drivers that most predictably lead to engagement for today’s workforce.
+After 14 years of researching what leads to higher engagement, we’ve identified 15 key culture drivers.

 15 culture drivers that improve workplace culture